eleanorjboyd/grocery-data-processor/README.md

 ## Getting started

-1. Create a venv using the VS Code "Python: Create Environments" command in the command palette and select to install the required dependencies from `requirements.txt`
+1. Create a venv using the VS Code **Python: Create Environment** command found in the Command Palette (`Ctrl/Cmd + P`) and select to install the required dependencies from `requirements.txt`

 ## Additional Information